-In my free time, I'm an amateur writer (and am currently participating in my 3rd National Novel Writing Month and I also participant in some short story competitions), and I sing with and serve on the board of the Apollo Chorus of Chicago.
+In my free time, I'm an amateur writer (back in November, I participated in my 3rd National Novel Writing Month and I also participant in some short story competitions), and I sing with and serve as Marketing Director on the board of the Apollo Chorus of Chicago.
 I love to read, rewatch my favorite show Buffy the Vampire Slayer, and belly dance.

 About My Work